Professor Malcolm Coulthard

 retired, Hillary Hillier has moved to the Open University.

-Staff who work with SFL (to a greater or lesser extent) are currently located in the following research centres where further information can be obtained about the centres and the expertise of each staff member regarding postgraduate supervision.
-EdD and PhD supervision are both available (see here for further details).
+Staff who work with SFL (to a greater or lesser extent) are currently located in the Applied Languages and Literacies Group where further information can be obtained about the centres and the expertise of each staff member regarding postgraduate supervision.
+EdD and PhD supervision are both available.
+Click here for details.

-SFL informs a great deal of the Open University's English Language distance teaching at both undergraduate and postgraduate level and is particularly prominent in the courses detailed below.
-These form part of OU degrees in Applied Linguistics, English Language and Literature and Modern Language Studies.
+SFL informs some of the Open University's English Language distance teaching at both undergraduate and postgraduate level.
+The courses detailed below form part of OU undergraduate degrees in English Language and Literature and Modern Language Studies and MA Education (Applied Linguistics).
 However, they can also be taken as part of a diploma or as free standing modules.
-Course books can be purchased if you do not want to enrol on a course (see here) and there is some freely accessible material available here.
+There is some freely accessible material available here.

 Bethan Benwell